 Static ads are undoubtedly less obtrusive compared to many other ad formats.
 On top of that, it comes with a classic design, making the design process fun and interesting.
 But that’s not all that it takes to succeed with static ads.

 There are certain tactics you need to keep in mind to get the maximum out of static ads.
-Have look.
+Have a look.

 Keep the Message General

-Since it can be difficult to show users every nitty-gritty offerings of your brand’s offerings, it’d be a wise idea to keep these ads general.
+Since it can be difficult to show users every nitty-gritty of your brand’s offerings, it’d be a wise idea to keep these ads general.

 • Include imagery that effectively demonstrates your business offerings.